-The fact that I drive so many miles means that there will almost certainly be some interaction with local law enforcement, especially on that late night trip to or from a transmitter site.
-As one State Trooper once put it, nothing good happens after 11pm, which seemed to be enough to trigger reasonable suspicion and a traffic stop.
+The fact that I drive so many miles means that there will almost certainly be some interaction with local law enforcement, especially on that late-night trip to or from a transmitter site.
+As one State Trooper once put it, nothing good happens after 11 pm, which seemed to be enough to trigger reasonable suspicion and a traffic stop.

-Of course, the police officers executing traffic stops are doing their jobs and the best course of action is cooperate and maintain a polite, professional disposition.
+Of course, the police officers executing traffic stops are doing their jobs and the best course of action is to cooperate and maintain a polite, professional disposition.
 Usually, a traffic stop goes something like this:

 While driving down the road, you notice a police car behind you.
 At some point, the lights will come on and you pull over, the police car pulls up behind you.
-At this point, you roll down the driver side window, put the car in park (or neutral) and turn off the engine.
-Do not start rooting around for the registration, get out your wallet, unlatch your seat belt or anything else, just sit there.
+At this point, you roll down the driver-side window, put the car in park (or neutral), and turn off the engine.
+Do not start rooting around for the registration, get out your wallet, unlatch your seat belt, or anything else, just sit there.
 The police officer will run your plate, which may take a few minutes.
 Then, after some period of time, he (or she) will get out of the police car and approach your vehicle on the driver’s side.
 When you see him approach, place both hands on the steering wheel, so that he (or she) can see them.
 The exchange will go something like this:

 Police officer: Do you know why I pulled you over?

 Yourself: No, I do not.
 (That is always the reply, even if you have a good idea why you were pulled over)